eakwichs/django-tutorial/README.md

 ## Do Tutorial: Part 2: Models and the admin site https://docs.djangoproject.com/en/2.1/intro/tutorial02/
 **Database setup**
 - Open the file **src/mysite/settings.py**.
 If you wish to use another database, install the appropriate database bindings and change the following keys in the DATABASES 'default' item to match your database connection settings.
-- If you change your database connection settings, run the following command:<br>
+- If you change your database connection settings, run the following command:

 `python3.7 manage.py migrate`

 **Creating models**
-- Edit the **src/polls/models.py** file so it looks like this:<br>
+- Edit the **src/polls/models.py** file so it looks like this:
 ```
 from django.db import models